Technigo/project-survey/README.md

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

 Had no idea what to do for design/content so just made something up about my favourite dog breed, and then mostly focused on usability.
-If I would have had more time, adding a back button and displaying different summaries depending on the users answers would have been on the top of my list.
+If I would have had more time, adding a back button and displaying different summaries depending on the users answers would have been at the top of my list.

-### Technologies used:
+### Technologies used

 - HTML
 - CSS